 2.2.2 Any changes to scheduled dates for reviews require the approval of the Vice-Chancellor and President.

-2.2.3 The Vice-Chancellor and President may approve the conduct of a review of Academic Board and its Committees at a time other than a scheduled five-yearly review or in addition to a scheduled review.
+2.2.3 The Vice-Chancellor and President may approve the conduct of a review of the Board and its Committees at a time other than a scheduled five-yearly review or in addition to a scheduled review.

-2.2.4 The schedule of reviews will be updated by the Office of the Pro Vice-Chancellor (International and Quality) as required by the Vice-Chancellor and President, and on conclusion of a review of Academic Board and its Committees will be automatically updated to include the next five-yearly review.
+2.2.4 The schedule of reviews will be updated by the Office of the Pro Vice-Chancellor (International and Quality) as required by the Vice-Chancellor and President, and on conclusion of a review of Academic Board and its Standing Committees will be automatically updated to include the next five-yearly review.